Corporate card vs. business card: Which is right for you?

 Corporate credit cards are typically only available to large businesses who bring in millions in revenue each year.
 For example, the One Card from Capital One® requires its users to have a minimum annual card spend over $1 million.
 Cards are issued to the company itself (rather than any individual) and require that you submit your Tax ID and require an audit of company financials before approval.

 Corporate credit cards can also be quite expensive.
 Additional cardholder fees on corporate cards can add up quickly, ranging anywhere from $19 a card – with the One Card – to almost $100.
-But these cards also take liability away from any individual for late payments and don’t risk the negative effect on an employee’s personal credit score.
+But with these cards, the company is also liable for any late payments and don’t risk the negative effect on an employee’s personal credit score.

 Since these cards are sometimes more complex, corporate cards often come with their own designated customer service representative who can help resolve any issues quickly.
 These representatives are usually on-call 24/7 and have an intricate knowledge of each company’s individual needs.